 What is a Headless CMS?

-In a nutshell - a Headless CMS is a content repository that delivers content to any platform or device via API.
+A Headless CMS is a type of content management system where the content repository, referred to as the “body”, is separated or decoupled from the "head", i.e. the presentation layer or the frontend.
+The term "headless" arises from decoupling the backend, or the "body", from the frontend, or the "head".
 The intended consumption of this content is by devices in a raw structured format, such as HTML or JSON, and isn't meant for human consumption until rendered on the end device.

 To elaborate, a Headless CMS is, at its core, a content repository that makes content accessible via an API to any platform.
 The term "Headless" comes from the concept of detaching the "Head," i.e. the front end (Website, App, etc.), from the "body," i.e. the back end (content repository, database, etc.).
 Instead of delivering compiled HTML, a headless CMS only delivers the content by means of an API.
 An API driven approach offers many advantages over traditional CMS paradigms.

-To better understand the value proposition of a Headless CMS, it's important to visualise how content is delivered in this case, and what the advantages of using an API-first approach is.
+To better understand the value proposition of a Headless CMS, it's important to visualise how content is delivered in this case, and what the advantages of using an API-first approach are.

 Headless CMS vs. Traditional CMS

-Everything is packaged together, and the architecture of the CMS causes a heavy codependency between the front end and the back end.
-For example, when downloading Wordpress, what you're actually getting out of the box and building upon is:
+Everything is packaged together, and the architecture of the CMS causes heavy codependency between the front end and the back end.
+For example, when downloading WordPress, what you're actually getting out of the box and building upon is:

 A predefined MySQL database with a predefined schema, changes to which require manually modifying the database itself.